bingcenliu/darknet/README.md

 road_sign
 ```

 These are the 4 classes of objects we are training on.
-The labels must use these same names.
 An example label file is `duckiestuff/trainset/100_000151.txt` with a corresponding image file `duckiestuff/trainset/100_000151.jpg`.
 Note that they have to be in the same directory.
 The label for this image is specified as follows:

 ```2 0.16 0.23 0.07 0.19
 2 0.4 0.22 0.02 0.1